jasonbellamy/restrung-js/readme.md

 ## API

-These are the current this library supports.
+These are the current functions this library supports.

 ### String